TIBCOSoftware/snappydata/docs/aqp.md

 **SQL Query:**
 ```
 select  hack_license, count(*) count from NYCTAXI group by hack_license order by count desc limit 10 with error
+// the engine will automically use the HackLicense sample for more accurate answer to this query.
 ```

 **DataFrame API Query:**